The importance of having a tech team with strong software engineering skills is obvious.

 For example, during the prototyping phase of an immersive project we worked on, we were all very excited about the potential of one of the prototypes and thought that it was going to be “the one”.
 But when we user-tested it, this prototype was among the least liked by subjects, who said they didn’t get it and found it confusing and boring.
 If we hadn’t incorporated a user-centric approach in this part of the design and development process, we would have continued developing a product that didn’t resonate with users.

 A few examples of quick prototypes for a new type of sensor hardware, we created many more of these types of prototypes in order to discover what’s more engaging and fun.

-Once you have discovered the fun and what’s most engaging, you can go back to scoping and planning for a solid integration of what you just have learned.
-Back to following the rules.
+Once you have discovered what’s most fun and engaging, you can go back to following the “rules”, scoping and planning for a solid integration of what you just have learned.

-The more you and your team flex this muscle of unlearning and relearning, and practicing when to be scrappy and when to be rigorous, the better it will be for your projects.
-At the beginning, there might be some resistance: after all, this is not what you are “supposed” to do, right? you are “supposed” to hit the deadline for the project with all the features the product was “supposed” to have.
-But in reality, if your product is not engaging, users might just drop it before even exploring its features.
-This is especially important for immersive and gamified projects, which explicitly compete on their enjoyability and immersiveness.
+The more you and your team flex this muscle of unlearning and relearning, and practising when to be scrappy and when to be rigorous, the better it will be for your projects.
+There might be some resistance at the beginning, since this process is not what you are traditionally “supposed” to do: hit the deadline for the project with all the features the product was “supposed” to have.
+But a user-centric approach will ultimately yield a more successful product.

 Unleash the collective genius

 We need highly collaborative teams in which every discipline has some sense of ownership and input in order to create a truly successful product or experience.